Elango-Kannan-00/HTML/README.md

 # HTML
 - HTML stands for "Hyper Text Markup Language".
-- This repo is used for my practice of HTML learning.
+- This repo is created for my learning of HTML.
-- Frontend development starts with HTML, and I am very curious about my first step into web development.
+- Web development starts with HTML, and I am very curious about my first step into the dev world.